VHS Revival chronicles the history of the infamous ‘Video Nasty’.

 The rape of our children’s minds.

 I thought that might get your attention, and although that headline may sound like unrestrained hyperbole from a writer of little restraint, it is actually a snippet from a ruthless media campaign designed to criminalise independent filmmakers.
 I’m talking, of course, about the ‘Video Nasty’ scandal, a pulpit for moral outrage that would play into the hands of Conservative politics.

-The 1980’s were a period of great economic upheaval in the U.K., the decline of the coal-mining industry leading to an astronomical rise in unemployment.
+The 1980s was a period of great economic upheaval in the U.K., the decline of the coal-mining industry leading to an astronomical rise in unemployment.
 Joblessness inevitably led to crime, while aimless youngsters turned to hooliganism as a way to vent their frustrations, leaving the country shrouded in international shame.

-In response to this social backlash, the Conservative Party would impose a police state mentality, raising the salaries of constabularies as she built herself a nationwide army to combat the country’s descent into violent outrage.
-But in order to convince the masses of her necessity, Thatcher would turn to the privately-owned tabloids to see that her message heard: the nation’s children were out of control, and only a “return to Victorian values” would guarantee their safety.
+In response to this social backlash, the Conservative Party would impose a police state mentality, raising the salaries of constabularies as Margaret Thatcher built herself a nationwide army to combat the country’s descent into violent outrage.
+But in order to convince the masses of her necessity, Thatcher would turn to the privately-owned tabloids to see that her message was heard: the nation’s children were out of control, and only a “return to Victorian values” would guarantee their safety.

 ‘Video Nasty’ is a generic term, but of the 72 films banned following the Video Recordings Act of 1984, it applies to movies which contain elements of slashing, mutilation, rape, exploitation, cannibalism or ‘real’ acts of murder ― productions that would become known in the industry as ‘snuff’.
 Although less extreme in their depictions of those elements, earlier movies would have a part to play in the genesis of their contemporaries.
 Here are just a few of them: